 Building an agent from a template

 Templates labeled with the Deploy button are ready to use and do not require any user credentials or tool configuration.
-Templates with the Configure button require you to provide credentials or need additional setup before you can deploy them.
+Templates with the Configure button require you to provide credentials or need additional setup before you can package and deploy them.

 To set up and deploy templates that require configuration: